 New Student Orientation (NSO) is required for all First-Time in College (FTIC) students and should be completed prior to the start of the first semester.
 NSO is strongly encouraged for all former Dual Enrollment, incoming transfer, and readmitted students.
 Our online NSO program is facilitated through each student’s Canvas account and will be uploaded once the student is registered for classes.
 The online NSO will provide information and tips to help you meet your educational goals at FGC.

 The modules are provided at each link below for easy, 24/7 access.
 If you are required to complete NSO, please make sure to take the required quiz in your Canvas account.
-You must earn a score of 100% on the quiz to complete the orientation.
-You have the option to retake the quiz, until a score of 100% is received.
-You must earn a score of 100% on the quiz prior to registering for your second semester.

 *Click on the links to watch each video below*